alexle/alexle.github.com/posts/signs-you-are-runner.markdown

 09-27-2013
 /static/gu_drawer.jpg

 I'm three weeks away from my first ever marathon.
 I'm nervous, yet really excited.
-During the past couple [weeks of training][3], it occurred to me that I've picked up some weird habits since I first started running over a year ago.
+During the past couple [weeks of training][3], it occurred to me I've picked up some weird habits since I first started running over a year ago.
 I've never considered myself a runner, but a second look at these actions make me wonder if I've finally crossed that line.

 What were the signs that let you know you were finally a runner?
 Here is my list: